-An inspection will take place just before the end of the defects period.
-It is important that you are available to attend this inspection as it is a chance to agree and finalise the list of items that may still require fixing.
-The house builder (not Moat) is responsible for putting any agreed defects right at no extra cost to you.
-Our New Homes Customer Care team will monitor all the defects that you report to us and act as a liaison between yourself and the house builder.
+An end of defects inspection will take place just before your defects liability expiry date.
+It's important that you're available to attend this inspection as it's to agree and finalise any items that may still require fixing.
+The house builder is responsible for putting any agreed defects right at no cost to you.
+Our New Homes Customer Care Team will monitor all the defects that you report to us and act as a liaison between you and the house builder.